programadoroccidental/pass-phrase/README.md

     -v, --version      Show version information
     -w, --wordlist     Specify a wordlist file
     -h, --help         Print this help message and exit

+More information may be found in the pass-phrase(1) man page.
 ```

 ## Installation